kaasmongado-cpu/IT-110-MIDTERM-PROJECT/README.md

 - In the Projects section, click the Random Quote Generator card to open the feature.
 - An internet connection is required for API calls and theme persistence.
 - Theme preferences are shared between both pages.
-- Use a modern web browser for the best experience.

 BROWSER COMPATIBILITY:
 ----------------------